arcus/education_modules/sql_intermediate/sql_intermediate.md

 </div>

-### LIKE Operator
+## LIKE Operator

-The `LIKE` operator can be used to filter on row values that contain a specific "pattern of text" in a column of interest (also known as "text/pattern matching").
+The `LIKE` operator can be used to filter on row values that contain a simple pattern of text in a column of interest (this action is known as "text/pattern matching").

 For the purpose of "pattern matching", the `LIKE` operator is able to utilize the 2 distinct **wildcard characters** listed below: